 Spin to Win spaces: On these spaces, each player ‘bets’ on a number between 1-6, and their spin to win token is placed on the number they choose, the large wheel is then spun.
 The number that the spinner ends on is the winning minion and they receive a bunch of bananas and the bragging rights of winning spin to win!

 Tube Spaces are much like a minion twist on snakes and ladders.
 When you land on a tube, you follow the tunnel to the end and land there.

 Banana and money spaces: Though they are separate spaces, I am covering them together since they have similar actions.
-You either take a bunch of bananas/money or loose bananas/money.
-These spaces were quite self explanatory.
+You either take a bunch of bananas/money or lose bananas/money.
+These spaces were quite self-explanatory.